-On top of the shops is the Vasari Corridor, which connects Palazzo Vecchio with the Pitti Palace.
-It’s scheduled to open to the public in November 2022, but one guide told me this was highly unlikely.
+Above the shops, the Vasari Corridor connects Palazzo Vecchio with the Pitti Palace.
+While it’s scheduled to open to the public in 2023, my guide expressed skepticism about this timeline.

-If you’d rather admire the bridge from afar, head a couple blocks down to the the Santa Trinita Bridge where you’ll have great views of the Ponte Vecchio.
+As the most crowded spot in Florence, the Ponte Vecchio comes alive at night with musicians playing and locals and tourists mingling.
+If you’d prefer to admire the bridge from a distance, head a few blocks down to the Santa Trinita Bridge for stunning views of the Ponte Vecchio.

 A good authentic place to grab lunch near the Ponte Vecchio is Amici di Ponte Vecchio.
 I had a delicious porchetta sandwich there one day.